axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 <img src="/wiki/images/rcapp/admin_config_step_1.png" />

 First you need to enter a device identifier.
-It is a good idea to label the device with the this identifier, to enable the identification of the device by an untrained user.
+It is a good idea to label the device with this identifier, to enable the identification of the device by an untrained user.

 <img src="/wiki/images/rcapp/admin_config_step_2.png" />